 The Chester Lake snowshoe in Kananaskis Country’s Peter Lougheed Provincial Park is one of the prettiest snowshoeing adventures you can do in Alberta.
 It’s also one of the most popular ones, so unless it’s a cloudy weekday, expect some company.
 It’s also a place where you’ll find cross-country skiers though they use a different route up.

-More ideas here on where to snowshoe – Snowshoeing in Kananaskis – 9 Trails to Explore.
+Check out other ideas on where to snowshoe in Kananaskis Country in this blog – Snowshoeing in Kananaskis – 9 Trails to Explore.

 Chester Lake snowshoe summary